andywer/threads.js/README.md

 <p></p>

-Add this import to the start of your application:
+You need to import `threads/register` once at the beginning of your application code (in the master code, not in the workers):

 ```diff
   import { spawn } from "threads"